8L4Z3VVK10/Bio-Telematics/README.md

 | AD620 S+ / S− | Electrode 1 / Electrode 2 | |
 | AD620 VIN | 3.3V | |

-Everything runs off a shared 3.3V rail with common ground — kept it all on one voltage domain to avoid I2C headaches (learned that one the hard way).
+Everything runs off a shared 3.3V rail with common ground — kept it all on one voltage domain to avoid I2C headaches.

 ## How it's put together